 186.314 Conversion.
-(1m) To FEDERAL CREDIT UNION.
 A credit union may convert to a federal credit union by complying with the following:

-- (a) The proposition for a conversion shall first be approved by unanimous recommendation of the directors of the credit union.
+- (1) The proposition for a conversion shall first be approved by unanimous recommendation of the directors of the credit union.
 The directors shall set a date for a vote by the members on the conversion.
 Written notice specifying the reason for conversion and the date set for the vote shall be delivered in person or mailed to each member at the address appearing on the records of the credit union, not more than 45 days nor less than 15 days before the meeting.
-A majority of the members voting, in person or in writing, may approve the proposition for conversion, provided not more than 15 members or 10 percent of the total membership, whichever is greater, object by written notice. - (b) A statement of the results of the vote, verified by the affidavits of the chairperson or the vice chairperson and the secretary, shall be filed with the office of credit unions within 10 days after the vote is taken. - (c) Within 90 days after the date on which the proposition for conversion is approved, the credit union shall take the necessary action under 12 USC 1771 (b) to make it a federal credit union.
+A majority of the members voting, in person or in writing, may approve the proposition for conversion, provided not more than 15 members or 10% of the total membership, whichever is greater, object by written notice. - (2) A statement of the results of the vote, verified by the affidavits of the chairperson or the vice chairperson and the secretary, shall be filed with the office of credit unions within 10 days after the vote is taken. - (3) Within 90 days after the date on which the proposition for conversion is approved, the credit union shall take the necessary action under 12 USC 1771 (b) to make it a federal credit union.
 Within 10 days after receipt of the federal credit union charter, the credit union shall file a copy of the charter with the office of credit unions.
-Upon filing, the credit union shall cease to be a state credit union - (d) Upon ceasing to be a state credit union, the credit union shall no longer be subject to this chapter.
-The successor federal credit union shall be vested with all the assets and shall continue to be responsible for all of the obligations of the state credit union to the same extent as though the conversion had not taken place. - (2m) TO SAVINGS BANK OR STATE BANK. (a) In this subsection: - 1.
-"Savings bank" has the meaning given in s.
-214.01 (1) (t) and includes a mutual savings bank and a stock savings bank as well as a savings bank that is a subsidiary of, or is otherwise controlled by, a savings bank holding company. - 2.
-"Savings bank holding company" has the meaning given in s.
-214.01 (1) (tm). - 3.
-"State bank" means a bank organized under ch.
-221. - (b) A credit union may convert to a savings bank or state bank by complying with pars. (c) to (e). - (c) The proposition for a conversion shall first be approved by a majority recommendation of the directors of the credit union.
-After the board of directors approves the conversion proposal, the directors shall, by a majority vote of the directors, set a date for a meeting of credit union members to vote on the conversion.
-Credit union members may also vote by written ballot to be filed on or before the meeting date.
-Written notice stating the credit union's intent to convert to a savings bank or state bank shall be sent to each member at the member's address appearing on the records of the credit union.
-This notice shall be sent to each credit union member 3 times, once not more than 95 calendar days nor less than 90 calendar days before the date of the meeting to vote on the conversion, once not more than 65 calendar days nor less than 60 calendar days before the date of the meeting to vote on the conversion, and once not more than 35 calendar days nor less than 30 calendar days before the date of the meeting to vote on the conversion.
-A ballot may be included in the same envelope as the 3rd notice.
-Each notice shall adequately describe the purpose and subject matter of the vote to be taken at the meeting set by the board of directors or by submission of a written ballot.
-Each notice shall clearly inform members that they may vote at the meeting or by submitting the written ballot.
-Each notice shall state the date, time, and place of the meeting.
-If a written ballot is included with the 3rd notice, the 1st and 2nd notices shall state in a clear and conspicuous manner that a written ballot will be mailed together with another notice between 30 and 35 days before the date of the membership vote on conversion.
-If a written ballot is included in the same envelope with the 3rd notice, the 3rd notice shall so state in a clear and conspicuous manner.
-Approval of the proposition for conversion shall be by affirmative vote, in person or in writing, of a majority of the credit union members voting at the meeting or by written ballot.
+Upon filing, the credit union shall cease to be a state credit union. - (4) Upon ceasing to be a state credit union, the credit union shall no longer be subject to this chapter.
+The successor federal credit union shall be vested with all the assets and shall continue to be responsible for all of the obligations of the state credit union, including annual and special assessments levied under s.
+186.35 (5) (d) prior to the date a copy of the federal credit union charter is filed with the office of credit unions, to the same extent as though the conversion had not taken place.